Retford: Town Hall

 Retford has had two known moot halls, and two town halls (including the current building).
 The earliest known moot hall dated from 1388.
-The building was in the old market square, North of the current market square.
-Like many early buildings the moot hall was almost certainly badly damaged in the 1528 fire.
-It was replaced in 1528 but according to Piercy by 1754 was in such a poor state of repair that the corporation decided to demolish it.
-It was replaced in 1755 by a town hall designed in the neoclassical style by Messrs White and Watson.
-This hall was demolished in 1868 because it had become an obstruction to traffic.
+The building was in the old market square, North and East of The Square.
+Like many buildings in Retford, the moot hall was likely badly damaged in the Great Fire of Retford, as it was replaced in 1528.
+According to Piercy, by 1754 it was in such a poor state of repair that the corporation decided to demolish it and replace it with a new town hall designed in the neoclassical style by Messrs White and Watson.
+This 1755 town hall was demolished in 1868 because it had become an obstruction to traffic.

-It was decided to move the town hall to a new site to the south of the current market place to alleviate the problem with traffic.
-The current Retford Town Hall was designed in the Italianate style on the new site by Bellamy and Hardy and dates from 1868.
+It was then decided to move the town hall to a new site on the south side of The Square.
+The current town hall was designed in the Italianate style by Bellamy and Hardy and dates from 1868.